History of LSD: Discovery

-"Bicycle Day"
+Bicycle Day

-On April 19, 1943, Hofmann ingested 0.25 milligrams (250 micrograms) of the substance.
-Less than one hour later, Hofmann experienced sudden and intense changes in perception.
+On April 19, 1943, Hofmann ingested 0.25 milligrams (250 micrograms) of the substance, which he estimated to be a small dose, but is actually about 10 times the minimum amount that produces a psychedelic effect.
+Between one and two hours later, Hofmann experienced slow and gradual changes in his perception.
 He asked his laboratory assistant to escort him home.
 As was customary in Basel, they made the journey by bicycle.
 On the way, Hofmann's condition rapidly deteriorated as he struggled with feelings of anxiety, alternating in his beliefs that the next-door neighbor was a malevolent witch, that he was going insane, and that the LSD had poisoned him.
 When the house doctor arrived, however, he could detect no physical abnormalities, save for a pair of widely dilated pupils.
 Hofmann was reassured, and soon his terror began to give way to a sense of good fortune and enjoyment, as he later wrote: